CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/11-Rclone-Part-I.md

 ---
 title: "Configuring and Using Rclone"
-teaching: 1
+teaching: 15
-exercises: 1
+exercises: 15
 question:
 - "How do I Configure Rclone?"
 objectives:
 - "Make Rclone ready for data transfer with gdrive"
-keypoins:
+keypoints:
 -
 ---